David200308/PolyU-COMP-Work/README.md

   - Assignment 1

-Copyright belong to Guanlin Jiang & Parts of belong to HK PolyU.
+Copyright belong to Guanlin Jiang;
+Some Parts Copyright belong to HK PolyU;
+Group Works Copyright belong to All the Members in that Group.